-- The Giant Asian Hornet is the size of your thumb, can fly faster than you can run, and its sting has venom that dissolves flesh and has pheromones that call more of the damn things to attack you, and they live right outside of major cities?
+- The Giant Asian Hornet is the size of your thumb, can fly faster than you can run, and its sting has venom that dissolves flesh and has pheromones that call more of the damn things to attack you, and they live in and around major cities like Tokyo?

 - They also massacre honeybees.
 30 giant hornets can kill 30000 honeybees is under an hour!

 - To be fair, however, their larvae are delicious when fried.
 They taste like crab-flavored popcorn!

 - Also Japanese Honeybees can outwit the hornets by luring them into the hive, swarm them and shake and bake.
 Most bees survive, the hornets are toast.
 However, the presence of the hornets has made it difficult to import more productive European honeybees to East Asia.

 - The wingspan record among the butterflies is held by the White Witch moth, just under 300mm.
 On the second place is Atlas Moth spanning up to 262 mm.
 Of course, other than looking somewhat weird due to reinforced wing edges it's a fairly typical butterfly, so it has no mouth and can't bite you, so if one lands on your hand◊, all it can really do is to sit there or take off again.